vpayno/exercism-workspace/go/the-farm/thefarm-doc.md

 ## Variables

-ErrDivisionByZero indicates a divide by zero error\.
+ErrDivisionByZero indicates a divide by zero error.

 ```go
 var ErrDivisionByZero = errors.New("division by zero")